alexbosworth/ln-service/README.md

 Get the set of forwarding reputations

-Requires LND built with `routerrpc` build tag

 Requires `offchain:read` permission

-Note: In LND v0.7.1 channels reputations are returned.
-Note: In LND v0.8.0 peers reputations are returned.
-Note: after LND v0.8.2 confidence is not returned per peer.

     {
       [confidence]: <Ignore Confidence Higher than N out of 1 Million Number>